-The proposal must be easy to follow, even by a non-expert.
+The proposal must be easy to follow, even by a nonexpert.

-for the evaluators to find the key points relevant to the Call and to the evaluation criteria.
+It must be easy for the evaluators to find the key points relevant to the Call and to the evaluation criteria.

 Evaluators might not have time to read every word of your proposal.